exercism/python/exercises/concept/currency-exchange/.docs/hints.md

 ## 5. Calculate leftover after exchanging into bills

 - You need to find the remainder of `budget` that does not equal a whole `denomination`.
-- Modulo operator `%` finds the remainder.
+- The Modulo operator `%` can help find the remainder.

 ## 6. Calculate value after exchange